Klagarge/BachelorThesis-OTSecurity/main.typ

 //----------
 #pagebreak()
 = Replay Scenario <sec:replay>
-#todo[
-  - introd
-  - pourquoi
-  - sans fils
-  - comment
-  - flipper
-]

-The replay scenario involves intercepting and resending a message on a wireless connection to trigger the same effect as the original message, like for example a garage door opening remote.
+The replay attack scenario involves intercepting and resending a message on a wireless connection to trigger the same effect as the original message, like, for example, a garage door opening remote.
+This scenario is particularly engaging because it can be easily implemented with the #gls("flipper") device, making it more interactive and enjoyable for students to witness a physical attack in action.
+Additionally, it highlights the significance of wireless attacks, a critical topic in the #gls("ot") world.
+This scenario operates at the physical layer, providing a complementary perspective to the #gls("mitm", long: false) scenario discussed in @sec:mitm.

 #subject(
   "05-replay",